sionta/jekyll-theme-dblog/_posts/2023-03-23-rouge-highlighting.md

 ### Line Numbers

 By default, line numbers are not shown.
-To include line numbers, add the attribute class `{: .lineno }` before or after the code block:
+To include line numbers, add the attribute class `{: .d-lineno }` before or after the code block:

 **Sample:**